 - Events Conversion Rates: Number of customers who take the desired action within the application

-- Opt-ins: Number of customers for register to get additional notifications, features, and alerts
+- Opt-ins: Number of customers for the register to get additional notifications, features, and alerts

 - Opt-outs: Number of customers who request for lesser notifications or alerts

 Engaged customers have a direct impact on the success of your mobile application, as they are more likely to bring in more referrals by discussing your app with their friends and colleagues.

 The data used to calculate this metric is collected by asking the users a direct question such as “Do you love this app?
 Customers can either say Yes, No or dismiss the prompt outright.
 It is calculated by dividing the number of people who are polled and responded “YES” with the total number of users who received and opened the engagement prompt.

 Love Ratio is one of the most accurate ways of determining customer experience.
 Compare the results with app store ratings to know if the app is in line with the needs and expectations of the target customers.
 You can also track it over time, that is, you can use it to determine how app updates influence the customer experience.
 It is also possible to use this metric as a segmentation tool to target different market segments with different ads.

 Retention is the number of customers who continue to use the app actively after a given period.
 Aggregated retention is calculated as # of monthly active users/# of installs.